shirhatti/EntityFramework.Docs/ef/providers/devart/index.md

 ---
 uid: providers/devart/index
 ---
+# Devart (MySQL, Oracle, PostgreSQL, SQLite, DB2, SQL Server, and more)

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Devart (MySQL, Oracle, PostgreSQL, SQLite, DB2, SQL Server, and more)

 Devart is a third party provider writer that offers database providers for a wide range of databases.
 Find out more at [devart.com/dotconnect](https://www.devart.com/dotconnect/).

+> [!NOTE]
-Note: This provider is not maintained as part of the Entity Framework Core project.
+> This provider is not maintained as part of the Entity Framework Core project.
 When considering a third party provider, be sure to evaluate quality, licensing, support, etc. to ensure they meet your requirements.

 ## Paid Versions Only